Total-RD/seahowl/README.md

 - numerics: (dict)
   - **dt**: (float) the time stepping value for the simulation [s].
   - **t_end**: (float) the ending time of the simulation [s].
+  - **aerodyn**: (bool) option to enable aerodyn module.
+In-house BEMT will be used if this option is disable.
 - outputs: (dict)
   - **dt**: (float) the time stepping value for outputs of the simulation [s].
   - **VTK**: (bool) whether VTK will be part of outputs or not.